 The optimization process of the model has produced results that are coherent with what we expected to achieve.
 In both cases analyzed, the one classifying the products given the demand and the other given the turnover, the result is similar.
 We obtained a value of around 717000 for the objective function using the cumulative turnover and 695000 using the demand threshold, which is the minimum we could achieve considering the positioning of the products in each location.
 Here below are two maps showing the class assigned to each location, where the first station is positioned in the bottom-left corner while the last is in the top-right corner.

 As it is stated in the title of the pictures, the one on the left refers to the case where the classification of the products was done using demand-thresholds while the one on the right using turnover-thresholds.
-Here we can see how we obtained different results, where in the demand classification case, the products of class A are closer to the depot entry and as the distance increases products of class B and C are positioned respectively.
+Here we can see how we obtained different results, where in the demand classification case, the products of class A are closer to the depot entry and as the distance increases products of class B and C are positioned respectively further.
 For the other case instead, the class C has been positioned closer to the entry, followed by class A products and then class B. This result is given by the objective function that works on minimizing the total picking distance for each class.
 As a consequence, the classes with a higher number of products will be stored closer to the entry of the depot.
 If we look closer to the results, in the demand classification case, the number of products assigned to class A is 86, 41 for class B and 36 for class C, while in the turnover case we have 72 products for class C, 62 for class A and only 29 for class B.

 By varying the threshold values, we can see how the class assignment changes and consequently also the number of products for each class.
 In fact, using the cumulative turnover method with the 80% for class A, 17% for class B and 3% for class C the results are the following: